kvaintr/lw-villains/README.md

 30. kava16p6p8yy8amradz97nkqagqpzdc90pekwv9uuht in process
 total tx: 229
 ```

+### Multiaccounting

+It's difficult to find multiaccounting with logs only.
+Some accounts raise questions with similar activites, but usually there is not enough information to identify their relation.
+It's hard to believe that such big prizes attracted only 1 multiaccount user.
+In the section 10 I provide an example of 2 accounts that might belong (or might not) to one person and explain why I find these accounts suspicous

 ## 1. kava1uh8h4m0cqq6tnyj255mkj0s8s9vfe2kq6a2s8u
 multiple assets received from 2 accounts from the start